melbournebioinformatics/MelBioInf_docs/docs/tutorials/longread_sv_calling/longread_sv_calling.md

 A deletion is evident.
 No reads are aligned in this region, and the coverage is high enough to support this variant call.

 While this is clearly a variant, it is not spanning any known RefSeq genes.
-We are looking for a variant which is causing tumors, so genes involved in cell signalling such as PRKAR1A, tumor supression, or growth factos may be implicated.
+We are looking for a variant which is causing tumors, so genes involved in cell signalling such as PRKAR1A, tumor suppression, or growth factors may be implicated.

 Once you have looked at some variant calls in detail, expand the below to reveal the variant causing disease: